 “If you were an animal what would you be?”

 Recently when I looked at my blog’s draft posts, I saw this one which was drafted 7 years ago and never published, along with other dozens of unfinished pieces.
-It’s amazing how you could have so many ideas to write about and then end up finishing only one of them annually, or at least it’s my case.
-However, it’s also great to observe how you have changed throughout the years.
+It’s amazing how one could have so many ideas to write about and then end up finishing only one of them annually, or at least it’s my case.
+However, it’s also great to observe how one has changed throughout the years.
 Below is what I wrote in 2012 vs. 2019.

 That is a question that I often ask my students at the beginning of any English courses so that I may learn a bit of their personalities from their answers.
 For example, when a girl says she would want to be a hamster I may assume that she is cute, gentle and “harmless”; or if a boy says he would want to be an eagle, he might be smart, strong-willed, brave, and I can rely on him to carry out class activities.

 Basically, my students are quite excited about figuring out an animal to represent themselves and giving supporting opinions based on their own interests and personalities.
 Sometimes the ideas are very intelligent and creative.
 However, since I only give them 10 minutes to prepare for this task together with a few other questions they might not have a clear idea what they really want to be.